 You’re a good candidate for a divorce without a lawyer if

-- You and your spouse are in agreement of all issues (division of marital property, child custody, etc.)
+- You and your spouse are in agreement on all issues (a division of marital property, child custody, etc.)

 - You’re comfortable that you have the complete information on your family’s debts and assets, and this isn’t complicated